 Nun Kwan Dtung is held between the palms when meditating in front of Buddha.
 Often this is mistaken for praying for money but the symbolism is offering money to Buddha as a gift, a donation to help with his journey to enlightenment.

 Tables or a shelf set high with a statue of Buddha will be surrounded with gifts that make Buddha happy.
 Often they will be toys or food and drink.
-Please do not touch as they are considered sacred and touching them is highly offensive.
+Toys remind Buddha of children and children understand the meaning of pleasure while being pure of mind.
+The food is a symbol of sharing what we have and we cannot eat what is offered until the sun goes down.
+Please do not touch these offerings as that would destroy their purity.
+It belongs to someone.
+It only means something to them; it is theirs.

 Where are the best temples?

-Tourists tend to go to ancient temple ruins, or saak salak hak phang, and they are interesting but you will appreciate them much more if you see current temples as well.
+Tourists tend to go to ancient temple ruins, Wat boran or saak salak hak phang, and they are interesting but you will appreciate them much more if you see current temples as well.
 Talk to the monk and ask questions.
-If you are in a village you may have to ask if anyone can speak English.
-You can ask 'Tham Phra dai dai phut paasar Angrit chai mee khrap' or 'ka' if you are a woman.
-Or you can look up these phrases on your mobile at http://mobile.anachak.co.uk or print out phonemic translations from Thai Phrases.
+If you are in a village you may have to ask if anyone can speak English 'Khun phut parsar Angrit mai khrap'.
+If it's a group of monk you can ask 'Tham Phra dai dai phut parsar Angrit chai mee khrap' or 'ka' if you are a woman.
+You can look up these phrases or print out phonemic translations from Thai Phrases.

 Most tourists choose to visit Ayutthaya which is ok though I never personally felt any closeness or affinity with Buddha.
 I wasn't disappointed but neither did it give me the same feeling I get when I go to my own temple or the Chinese temple in Pattaya.
 I like Wat Prasat Sadok Kok Thom in Kok Soong or Angkor Wat in Siem Reap, Cambodia for historical ruins but it is each to their own.
 Wherever you are, go to the nearest temple or ruins before travelling to specifically see what has sadly become a tourist attraction since being listed as a World Heritage Site.